Explore Options to Help Preserve Your Tooth

 • We take time to explain the process clearly, answer your questions, and assess your individual comfort needs.

 • A CBCT (cone beam CT) scan may be used to capture detailed 3D images of your tooth and surrounding structures.
-This helps us plan the treatment with precision.
+This helps us plan the treatment carefully and accurately.

-• A local anaesthetic is used to numb the area completely so that you won’t feel pain during the procedure.
+• A local anaesthetic is used to numb the area, which is intended to minimise discomfort during the procedure.

-• If you’re feeling nervous, let us know—our team is experienced in helping patients feel calm and supported.
+• If you’re feeling nervous, let us know—our team will discuss your concerns and explain each step to help you feel informed and prepared.

 During the Treatment:

-• Some patients find the procedure feels similar to getting a standard filling.
-Comfort can vary depending on the tooth and the complexity of the treatment.
+• Some patients describe the experience as similar to having a dental filling, although comfort can vary depending on the tooth and the complexity of the treatment.

-• You may feel slight pressure or movement, but the anaesthetic prevents pain.
+• You may feel slight pressure or movement, but the anaesthetic helps manage pain during the procedure.

 After the Treatment: